17 Science “Facts” That Are Actually Not True

 Myth: Water conducts electricity

 While this is a science myth, it doesn’t mean you should bring your toaster in the bath with you.
 The reason you shouldn’t swim in a lightning storm doesn’t have to do with the water itself.
 Pure water is actually an insulator, which means it doesn’t conduct electricity.
-The danger comes from the minerals and chemicals in it called ions, which have an electric charge.
+The danger comes from the minerals and chemicals in it, which are made up of electrically-charged ions.
 While pure water is theoretically safe around electricity, it’s nearly impossible to find in the real world because even distilled water has ions.
 Check out these other 51 “fun facts” that are total lies.

 Myth: Blood is blue in your body

 A widely shared myth is that blood is blue until it is exposed to air or replenishes its oxygen.
-Because veins are a greenish blue, that theory sounds reasonable enough.
+Because veins are a greenish-blue, that theory sounds reasonable enough.
 But the fact is, human blood looks the same in your body as outside: red.
-That hue is brighter when it’s oxygen-rich and darker when it needs that oxygen replenished, but it’s red all the same.
+That hue is brighter when it’s oxygen-rich, and darker when it needs that oxygen replenished, but it’s red all the same.
 The tissue covering your veins affects how the light is absorbed and scattered, which is why the blood circulating your body looks blue.
+Here are some other crazy things you never knew about your body.

 Myth: Dinosaurs were scaly beasts